celer-pkg/celer/docs/en-US/cmd_install.md

 ```

 **1. installed/celer/hash**
 &emsp;&emsp;Stores the hash key for each library in this folder.
-When `cache_dir` is configured in `celer.toml`, this hash will be stored as a key-value pair alongside the build artifacts.
+When `binary_cache` is configured in `celer.toml`, this hash will be stored as a key-value pair alongside the build artifacts.
 If a subsequent compilation finds a matching hash in the cache, it will directly reuse the corresponding build artifacts to avoid redundant recompilation.

 **2. installed/celer/info**
 &emsp;&emsp;Stores the installation file manifest for each library in this folder.
 This file is one of the main credentials for judging whether a library is installed, and also the basis for implementing the removing installed libraries.